 - 1 part elderflower syrup or cordial

-- 4 parts Prosecco
+- 4 parts Prosecco or sparkling wine

 - Fresh mint